2.2: Capital market financing for Kenya's core strengths

 The IFC in collaboration with the Authority also conducted workshops to sensitize potential issuers such as Kenya Roads Board and the KWS on the ABS framework.

 The implementation framework for the actions contained in the World Bank/IFC report on mutual funds was developed and adopted.
-A standard Reporting template for CIS has been developed by the Authority and adopted by the market and is now operational.The Authority is now progressing the development and adoption of a performance reporting standard for the sector benchmarked on GIPS i.e. Global Investment Performance Standards.
+A standard Reporting template for CIS has been developed by the Authority and adopted by the market and is now operational.The Authority issued guidance on performance measurement and reporting for collective Investment Schemes.
+The effective date for this guidance is January 1, 2021, but early adoption is highly encouraged.

 Tax Neutrality for Real Estate Investment Trusts (REITs) addressed through exemption of stamp duty and VAT.
 Proposal to recognize Special Purpose Vehicles as part of a REITs company for tax purposes was submitted to The National Treasury & Planning for consideration in the policy proposals for the 2019/20 budget cycle.